Melledy/LunarCore/README.md

 };
 ```

+5. If `autoCreateAccount` is set to true in the config, then you can skip this step.
+Otherwise, type `/account create [account name]` in the server console to create an account.
-5. Login with your account name, the password can be set to anything.
+6. Login with your account name, the password field is ignored by the server and can be set to anything.

 ### Server commands
 Server commands can be run in the server console or in-game.
 There is a dummy user named "Server" in every player's friends list that you can message to use in-game commands.